 There’s no one-size-fits-all palliative care for lung cancer.
 Your therapy will fit your personal needs and symptoms.

 Palliative care treatments like surgery can help you breathe better.
-Your doctor can draw out some of the fluid in your lungs or put in stents that hold open your airways.
+Your doctor can draw out some of the fluid in your lungs (called a pleural tap or thoracentesis) or put in stents that hold open your airways.
 This can help you get enough oxygen when you breathe.

 You can get extra oxygen through small tubes that go into your nose.
 This can be done at home.
 It can help ease fluid buildup so you can breathe.